Insights and Updates

 How AI Hallucinations Impact Credit and Risk Management

 AI is increasingly used in credit decisioning, collections automation, and risk monitoring.
-Hallucinations in this context are not just minor errors.
-They can have serious consequences:
+Hallucinations in this context aren't minor errors.
+They have serious consequences:

 - Faulty Credit Decisions

-If an AI model incorrectly predicts that a customer is safe, a business may extend too much credit and face losses.
-If it incorrectly predicts high risk, it may deny good customers and hurt revenue.
+If a model incorrectly predicts that a customer is safe, a business may extend too much credit and face losses.
+If it incorrectly flags high risk, it may deny good customers and hurt revenue.

 - Erosion of Trust